17 Salesforce Software Adoption Strategies To Ensure Maximum ROI

 10. Provide on-demand, in-app Salesforce training

 When it comes to training, most people think about closed classrooms, whiteboards, and an instructor who goes on talking.
-Well, when you have money, time, and productivity at stake, such traditional methodologies may not be the best bet.
+But when you have money, time, and productivity at stake, such traditional methodologies may not be the best bet.

 Digital adoption platforms like Whatfix provides your end-users with on-demand, real-time, contextual help within Salesforce itself.
 Done using their core technology called Interactive walkthroughs and its supporting widgets, Whatfix helps end-users onboard, train, and learn the functionalities of platforms like Salesforce with ease and efficiency.